Pepengu/DataBase/README.md

 # Run

+Structure of Data Base needs to be provided in both client and server config.
+It is placed inside pf entry {}
+Example of config files is provided in server/config.cfg and client/config.cfg for server and cofing respectively.

 ## Client
 Open root directory in a console and type
 ~~~
-./Client "path to config file"
+./DataBase_Client "path to config file"
 ~~~

 ## Server
 Open root directory in a console and type
 ~~~
-./Server "path to config file"
+./DataBase_Server "path to config file"
 ~~~

 # Usage